FP-Studio/fp-studio-docs/docs/user_guide.md

   - **Applies to**: All types.
   - If checked, a new random seed will be used for each generation job.

+#### Batch Input

+  - Allows for the uploading of multiple images.
+Currently only supports using them as starting images.

 #### Advanced Parameters